 Slovenian capital Ljubljana will host the 17th World Lace Congress in 2016.
-Slovenian representatives were able to win over the International Bobbin and Needle Lace Organisation (OIDFA) with their candidacy and overcome the competitor, Hamburg, Germany.
 Ljubljana will organise the OIDFA Congress following Caen, France which will host the Congress in 2012 and Adelaide, Australia where it will be held in 2014.

-According to organisers, the Congress is expected to host 800 accredited participants and journalists and more than 10,000 daily guests.
+According to organisers, the Congress is expected to host 800 accredited participants and journalists and some thousands of daily guests.
 Within the Congress’ framework, professional lectures and the gathering of the largest world organisation that represents bobbin and needle lace professionals and enthusiasts (OIDFA) will be held between the 24th and 26th of June, 2016.
 According to the president of Congress Organising Committee, Afrodita Hebar Kljun, in addition to the events to be held in Ljubljana, professional excursions to lace-making centres such as Idrija, Žiri, Železniki, Škofja Loka, Gorenja vas and Polhov Gradec will be organised for the accredited participants.

 As part of the Congress, many exhibitions will take place which will be open to the public.
 In addition, a Congress youth programme will be featured by presenting the best of children`s lacework.
 The week before the Congress, professional workshops will be held in Ljubljana, Idrija, Žiri and Železniki.
 The event will provide an opportunity for the international popularisation of Slovenian lace-making, new market opportunities for lace makers and a broader promotion of the Slovenian tourist offer.